propagated/propagated/README.md

 ### Hi there 👋

+I'm a strategic architect with an engineering past life.
+I am currently really into:

+* Domain Driven Design
+* JAMStack
+* openAPI

+Get in touch at [petewilliams.space!](https://petewilliams.space)

 <!--
 **propagated/propagated** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.